 Ten-year forward-looking demand forecasts are prepared annual for AusNet Services' zone substations and feeders.
-They are prepared for 10% Probability of Exceedance (POE) and 50% POE conditions, for both summer and winter, to reflect the temperature sensitivity of demand.
+They are prepared for 10%, 50% and 90% Probability of Exceedance (POE) conditions, for both maximum and minimum demands, at different seasons during the year.
 At a high level, the following inputs are incorporated: